Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 * HMIRA RN: 3333 – Decision Granted Date January 1, 2021

-If the concentration or concentration range is claimed as trade secret, suppliers are encouraged to provide a replacement concentration range that includes the true concentration or true concentration range.
+If the concentration or concentration range is claimed as a trade secret, suppliers are encouraged to provide a replacement concentration range that includes the true concentration or true concentration range.

 Note that suppliers can protect the actual concentration or concentration range of an ingredient without submitting a CBI claim by providing one or a combination of two adjacent concentration ranges prescribed in the Hazardous Products Regulations.
-If suppliers use the prescribed concentration ranges to protect the trade secret, they must include on SDS, immediately following the concentration range, a statement indicating that the actual concentration is withheld as trade secret.
+If suppliers use the prescribed concentration ranges to protect the trade secret, they must include on SDS, immediately following the concentration range, a statement indicating that the actual concentration is withheld as a trade secret.

 Substance | CAS No. | % (w/w) |